Iconicmole05/Fluffy_mainscript/README.md

 # Fluffy_mainscript

-Please notice, that the site and some assets are written in german.
+Please notice, that the site and some assetnames are written in german.

 Site: https://fluffy-limonade.vercel.app/